hsbt/hsbt/labs/gem-repair/README.md

 After checking out the repo, run `bundle install` to install dependencies.
 Then, you can run `rake test` to run the tests (though no tests are set up in this initial version).

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `gem-rebuild.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [a configured gem server](https://rubygems.org).
+To release a new version, update the version number in `gem-repair.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [a configured gem server](https://rubygems.org).

 ## Contributing